KLAHICAN LODGE BYLAWS

 SECTION G. The Chapter Chief, in consultation with the Chapter and Professional Advisors, shall appoint committees similar to the Lodge level as needed.

 SECTION H. The Lodge Advisor, in consultation with the Professional Advisor, shall appoint advisors to the various Lodge Officers and Committees as necessary.
 The Chapter Advisors may do the same on the Chapter Level.

 Lodge and Chapter Elections

-SECTION A. Election of all Lodge Officers shall be held at the Fall Fellowship each year.
-The election shall be held on the Saturday of the Fall Fellowship and should be held prior to any new members (those undergoing Ordeal at the Fall Fellowship of that year) receiving the Obligation.
-The installation [date] of the officers shall be at the Lodge Banquet in November to take effect on the following January 1.
+SECTION A. Election of all Lodge Officers shall be held at the Spring Fellowship each year.
+The election shall be held on the Saturday of the Spring Fellowship and if there is an ordeal should be held prior to any new members receiving the Obligation.
+The installation [date] of the officers shall be the Saturday evening of the Summer Fellowship.
 The term of the Lodge Officers shall continue until the installation date of the subsequent year.

-3. Anyone interested in running for a Lodge position may turn his name in to the Nominating Committee at least 45 days prior to the election but without requiring a second.
+1. Anyone interested in running for a Lodge position may turn his name in to the (Lodge Chief or Lodge Adviser) at least 45 days prior to the election but without requiring a second.

 "IF ELECTED, WOULD YOU ACTIVELY SERVE FOR THE COMING YEAR IN THE CAPACITY FOR WHICH YOU HAVE BEEN NOMINATED?"

-Should the nominee be absent he should respond in writing prior to the election.
+5. Should the nominee be absent they should respond in writing prior to the election.